Wouldn’t it be great if your children were motivated, independent learners?

 It builds resentment, damages relationships, and robs children of valuable learning experiences.

 Children who take responsibility for their actions come to understand that they have control over their life.
-They learn that they have the ability to create their own success.
+They learn that they have the ability to create their own success in school and beyond.

 Let your children know you’re there for them if they need support.
 But make it clear that they shouldn’t look to you for all the answers.